Tetsuo893/homework/HW_16/HW_16_JeffPeterson_SubmissionFile.md

   3. What mitigation strategies can you recommendations for the client to protect their server:
       - Add authentication requirements to access the SMB share server.
-      - Make sure SMB is patched and updated.
+      - Make sure SMB is up to date with latest version.
       - Use more secure technologies to share information on a server and require a corporate VPN to access.

 ---